acend/kubernetes-basics-training/content/en/docs/02/_index.md

 ## Task {{% param sectionnumber %}}.2: Discover the Rancher web console

-Check the menu entries, there should neither appear any Deployments nor any Pods or Services in your Namespace.
+Check the menu entries, there should neither be any Deployments nor any Pods or Services in your Namespace.

 Display all existing Pods in the previously created Namespace with `kubectl` (there shouldn't yet be any):